kishwarshafin/pepper/docs/performance_evaluation/Oxford_nanopore_r9_chr20.md

 ## ONT R9.4.1 Guppy 5.0.7 "Sup" chr20 performance evaluation
+For ONT variant calling, `PEPPER-Margin-DeepVariant` is often compared against [Clair3](https://github.com/HKU-BAL/Clair3). `Clair3` is developed by [HKUCS Bioinformatics Algorithm Lab](https://github.com/HKU-BAL) and it produces high-quality variant calling results for Oxford Nanopore data.
+We evaluated the performance of `PEPEPR r0.7` against `Clair3 v0.1-r7` in this evaluation.

 In our training scheme, `chr20` is always held out for evaluation.
 Same is reported in the training scheme of `Clair3`.
 In this evaluation we report the variant calling performance of `PEPPER-Margin-DeepVariant` on chr20 of five samples (HG002, HG003, HG004, HG005, HG006).